nestybox/sysbox-ee/docs/security.md

 capabilities on the host (in fact is has no capabilities on resources not assigned to the system container).

-A system container's init process configured with a non-zero user-ID starts with the capabilities passed to Sysbox by the container engine.
+A system container's init process configured with a non-root user-ID starts with the capabilities passed to Sysbox by the container engine.

 For example, when deploying system containers with Docker: